COVID-19 & Alcohol Abuse

 On May 2nd—at the height of the lockdown and pandemic—alcohol sales were up by 32%.
 This is no healthy trend, nor anything to joke about.
 Not only does alcohol abuse weaken the immune system and make it more susceptible to the effects of the COVID-19 virus, but its continual use increases the chance of developing an alcohol abuse disorder.

-Moreover, those who are heavy social drinkers or have a pre-existing alcohol abuse disorder face impacts on their “cytokines.”
+Moreover, those who are heavy social drinkers or have a pre-existing alcohol abuse disorder face impact to their “cytokines.”
 Cytokines are minute proteins.
 The health of cytokines within the body impacts inflammation levels and responses.
-Additionally, heavy alcohol also causes bone marrow suppression…and our white blood cells—the famous defenders of our immune systems—stem from our bone marrow.
+Additionally, heavy alcohol consumption also causes bone marrow suppression…and our white blood cells—the famous defenders of our immune systems—stem from our bone marrow.
 Most concerningly, heavy alcohol use increases the risk of acute respiratory distress syndrome (ARDS) that stems from excess fluid in the lungs and is potentially fatal.

 Many times, those who drink alcohol do so to relax and fall asleep.
-That is, however, a deeply flawed strategy: booze interrupts one’s natural sleep cycle, which is itself crucially important to maintaining health and fighting off the COVID-19.
+That is, however, a deeply flawed strategy: booze interrupts one’s natural sleep cycle, which is itself crucially important to maintaining health and fighting off COVID-19.

 Additionally, it can be intimidating to seek help for a potential substance abuse problem during this time.
 The most important thing you can do—if you or a loved one is suffering from an alcohol abuse disorder during this trying time—is reach out.
-We have the safe, welcoming apparatus to help you heal…which now, is more important than ever.
+We have the safe, welcoming treatment environment to help you heal…which now, is more important than ever.